Fleas, Ticks, and more

-Dogs and cats can get fleas and ticks infestation.
+Dogs and cats can get flea and tick infestations.
 These insects feed on your pet’s blood and can cause health problems ranging from allergic reactions to serious tick-borne illnesses.
 Both fleas and ticks are more common during the warmer months, but they can survive in the warm indoor during cold winter seasons.

 Flea infestation signs: